pivot2dataengineering/my-first-cloud-pipeline/README.md

 ```[1] Re-initialize this configuration ```
 3. Select the correct account
 4. Select the cloud project to use
-5. Sign in with google cloud code at the bottom of the screen
+5. Sign in with google cloud code at the bottom of the screen within VSCode

 ![cloud_icon](artifacts/cloud_code.png)